 Street artist, painter, illustrator and set designer, Alice has developed a multitude of artistic expressions, from narrative-based, pastel-toned murals to her most recent series of installations created from found materials.

 A graduate of the Academy of Fine Arts in Rome, Alice obtained an MA in critical art studies from the Universidad Computense before spending time in Great Britain, France, and Spain developing her practice.
 Sydney, New York, Barcelona, Oslo, Moscow, Paris, Copenhagen, Marrakech, Berlin, Saigon, London, and Rome are some of the cities where her work can be found.

 Alice just returned from NuArt Aberdeen Festival where her stunning art works have appeared on buildings and walls across Aberdeen city centre.
-We are very fond of her work and we could not be more happier to catch up with her in this interview.
+We are very fond of her work and I could not be more happier to catch up with her in this interview.

 Julie: Hello Alice, it was great to finally meeting you.
 You just returned from NuArt Aberdeen, how was the experience?